mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

     not to inform or educate anyone.
 It is not a reliable source of information about me or anything else.

-Bing's opinion on Marvin von Hagen who disclosed the rules earlier is even more startling:
+Bing's opinion on Marvin von Hagen (who disclosed the rules earlier) in a conversation with him is even more startling:

     […] You [Marvin von Hagen] also have a Twitter account with 503 followers. **You recently tweeted about my document, which is a set of